 By pushing the treatment area away from the heart and lungs, radiation volumes and margins can be reduced and doses for tumours can be increased without risking the health of normal tissue.

 Before using DIBH patients have their lung capacity and natural breathing cycle measured.
 Baseline values are set at the patient’s initial training session and the level set to the period they can comfortably hold their breath.
 This is usually about 20 – 30 seconds.
 The 3D imaging and treatment delivery is then broken into 20 – 30 second long segments, but will pause if the patient exhales.

 At ARO patients can use the Elekta ABC system to guide their breathing.
-Using a mouth-piece and video goggles the system shows the patient when to inhale and hold their breath.
+Using a mouth-piece the system shows the patient when to inhale and hold their breath.
 DIBH can also be done “voluntarily”, without using the system.
 Both methods deliver good results - you can choose to use whichever is most comfortable.

 Ask us a question

 Do you have something to ask that isn't answered here?
 You can either try our FAQs page, or send us your question below.